 These are mass marketing techniques, and they’re not effective anymore.
 Today, customers decide who to buy from, which products interest them, and whether they want to see advertisements or not.

 For these reasons, brands are starting to embrace an inbound marketing strategy.
 But what is inbound marketing?

-If you’re considering an inbound marketing strategy, this is for you.
-We’ll outline everything you need to know so you can decide if this is a viable option for you to pursue in your business.
+Here’s an outline of everything we will cover so you can decide if this is a viable option for you to pursue in your business:

 What is Inbound Marketing?

 Before diving into how you use inbound marketing, you have to have a good understanding of what it is.

 You do this instead of the traditional way of marketing that pushes services, products, or a brand onto people with the hope they will see it and generate a lead or buy it.

 For digital marketing purposes, inbound marketing uses a mix of marketing media and channels.
 Commonly called content marketing; it uses elements of search engine optimization, and social media in creative ways that draw people to it.